enessyarali/Easy-Warehouse/DesignDocument.md

     void modifyPosition(oldPositionId :String, newPositionId :String) Fetches the position from the database by calling p = db.loadPosition(oldPositionId), then calls p.modify(newPositionId).
 Finally, if no exceptions have been raised, the changes are made persistent by calling db.updatePosition(p).

-    void deletePosition(positionId :String)
+    void deleteSKUitemFromPosition(positionId :String)
-Fetches the position and its assigned SKU - if any - from the database by calling p = db.loadPosition(positionId) and sku = db.loadSKU(p.getSkuId()).
-Then, it possibly calls sku.setPosition(null).
-Finally, if no exceptions have been raised, the changes are made persistent by calling db.updateSKU(sku) and the position is deleted by calling db.deletePosition(positionId).
+Removes a SKUitem from the position identified by positionId.
+In particular, the SKUitem with the lowest date of stock must be selected, to apply a FIFO-like criteria.
+To do so, db.fifoPopSKUitemFromPosition(positionId) is called.

 ************************* TestDescriptor *************************